tarekziade/blog/entries/ultramemcache-0.5.rst

 when I was creating a new Client instance.
 The socket object was not *published* as an attribute in the CPython Client class.

-So I've contributed those small features and Jonas nicely merged then and pushed a 0.5 on PyPI. yay OSS \\o/
+So I've contributed those small features and Jonas nicely merged them and pushed a 0.5 on PyPI. yay OSS \\o/

 **umemcache** is now a good replacement for **python-memcache**